 top of page

 McCall's many forays into uncanny design have been described as "Retro-Futurism," a concept the artist expanded upon in the 2008 TED-Talk, "What is Retro-Futurism."
-His career also encompasses a host of artist-writer collaborations with lifelong friends, including Adam Gopnik (The Steps Across the Water), Ian Fraser (The New Yorker), and David Letterman (This Land was Made for You and Me).
+His career also encompasses a host of artist-writer collaborations with lifelong friends, including Adam Gopnik (The Steps Across the Water), Ian Fraser (The New Yorker), and David Letterman (This Land Was Made for You and Me).
 McCall's archive of visual art includes hundreds of paintings, with a variety of subjects and materials that testify to his ranging fascinations with people, technologies, and ideas of the past, the future, and the reliably constant absurdity that comes up in between.
-An of his New York City-related works, Bruce McCall's New York, opened at the New-York Historical Society in April 2021.
+An exhibition of his selected work, Bruce McCall's New York, opened at the New-York Historical Society in April 2021.
+Bruce McCall died on May 5th, 2023.

 bottom of page